opportus/object-mapper/README.md

 The *manual routing* requires more work but gives you unlimited control over which *source point* to map to which *target point*.

 One way to register routes manually is to use the [`MapBuilder`](https://github.com/opportus/object-mapper/blob/master/src/Map/MapBuilder.php) API.
-The [`MapBuilder`](https://github.com/opportus/object-mapper/blob/master/src/Map/MapBuilder.php) is an immutable service which implement a fluent interface:
+The [`MapBuilder`](https://github.com/opportus/object-mapper/blob/master/src/Map/MapBuilder.php) is an immutable service which implement a fluent interface.

+Below are described the 2 methods used in the example above:

 ```php
 MapBuilder::addRoute(string $sourcePointFqn, string $targetPointFqn, $filter = null): MapBuilderInterface